-Even though he owes nearly 10 times more than I do, I still feel it is our debt to tackle together.
-We plan on helping each other pay it off in full.
+Even though he owes nearly 10 times more than I do, I still feel it is our debt to tackle together, and we plan on helping each other pay it off in full.
 After all, we decided together that he would go to medical school.
-I know that if we also work together to pay it off, we’ll be debt-free that much quicker.
+I know that if we also work together to pay it off, we’ll be debt-free that much sooner.

-In fact, helping your significant other pay off his or her student loans has both financial and emotional benefits:
+In fact, helping your significant other pay off their student loans can have both financial and emotional benefits:

-It can be a complete win-win: both partners are able to do what they enjoy, reach mutual financial goals quickly, and move on to new stages in the relationship, such as buying a house or having children.
+This can also be a wise decision if you foresee needing to take out a loan in the future for a major life event, such as buying a house together.
+It can be a complete win-win: both partners are able to do what they enjoy, reach mutual financial goals quickly and move on to new stages in the relationship.

-When two people enter a long-term relationship, the expectation is that they will work together toward reaching common goals.
+When two people enter a long-term relationship, the expectation is that they’ll work together to reach common goals.
 Yet money troubles are a chief cause of tension for many couples and often go unaddressed.
-Sitting down to have the difficult conversation about how you will pay off debt together can bring money-related issues to the surface and urge you to work together.
+Sitting down to have the difficult conversation about how you’ll pay off debt together can bring money-related issues to the surface and urge you to work together.

-Of course, every relationship is different and not all couples will find that helping each other pay off student loan debt is the best choice.
-There are a couple of instances when you’re better off letting your significant other tackle student loan debt solo:
+Marrying someone with student loan debt can be a challenge.
+Every relationship is different, and not all couples will find that helping each other pay off this obligation is the best choice.
+There are instances when you’re better off letting your significant other tackle this on their own.

 If you’re part of a couple that likes to keep things separate, student loan debt should be no different.
 If you don’t expect your significant other to help pay your credit card bills or everyday expenses, you shouldn’t ask for help paying down student loan debt, either (and neither should they).